hideouts-io/Interface-Sentinel/README.md

 plutil -p Info.plist
 ```

-The helper script and LaunchDaemon are generated by `main.swift` only after you enable enforcement.
+The enforcement script and LaunchDaemon are generated from `main.swift` only after enforcement is enabled.

-### 3. Build and verify the application
+### 3. Build

 ```sh
 ./build.sh